hosmanesousa/ToDos/README.md

+## Comments

-Comments: JQuery (holy grail) made writing an app. like this super easy.
+JQuery (holy grail) made writing an app. like this super easy.
 It probably would have taken a lot longer with Vanilla JS.

 ## Demo